How to Watch the NBA on Monday: TV Channel, Game Times and Odds

 - BKN Key Player: Mikal Bridges (20.1 PPG, 4.4 RPG, 3.3 APG)

-The Warriors take to the home court of the Kings on Monday at 10:00 PM ET.
+The Grizzlies look to pull off a road win at the Lakers on Monday at 10:00 PM ET.

 How to Watch